Hurray! The holiday season has begun. Cue the Christmas music!

 Don’t crush your tech team’s visions of sugarplum fairies by trying to sneak out of the office with your confidential company information scribbled down on a sticky note.

 Do the responsible—and safe—thing by setting up a password manager so you won’t have to keep track of all your log-ins as you travel across the country and back.
 A password manager app like 1Password works on both computers and mobile devices so you have access to all your accounts with just one secure master password.

 5. TripMode for iOS or Network Usage for Windows

 When you’re outside the office, you’re also on your own when it comes to data security.
 But, you can control your online activity with an app like TripMode or Network Usage.

 Once these are downloaded, you decide which programs or services can access the internet.
 This stops unwanted uploads and downloads so your data is safer.
 Oh, and, as a bonus, you won’t waste your precious data allowance if you’re tethered to your phone.

 To protect yourself on any network, be sure to use an app like Hideman.
 It creates a VPN (virtual private network) that encrypts your data so it can’t be read by anyone on the same network.
 Because, as reliable as the coffee at your favorite hometown haunt is, it doesn’t mean its Wi-Fi security is, too.

-If you just have to get away from everyone to get your work done, check out CubeFree.
-It’s where you’ll find information about places with reliable Wi-Fi, power outlets, and a reasonably quiet environment where you can actually do some work.
-Look at the map for your nearby choices of cafes or co-working spaces and read reviews from other remote workers.
-And, if you really need a break from explaining your job to your grandma, you can even meet up with other users to talk shop (or just sip a pumpkin latte in sweet, sweet silence).
+If you just have to get away from everyone to get your work done, check out Wiffinity.
+It’s where you’ll find information about places with reliable Wi-Fi where you can actually do some work.
+Look at the interactive map for your nearby choices of cafes, co-working spaces, and more.

 Photo of texting courtesy of Shutterstock.